Universality of the Homotopy Interleaving Distance: Introduction

-The main goal of this paper is to develop the formal language needed to start fleshing out this approximate homotopy theory.
+The aim of this paper is to develop the formal language needed to start fleshing out this approximate homotopy theory.
 The essential first problem is to select a suitable notion of \emph{approximate weak equivalence} of filtered spaces; we focus primarily on this.
 Our results establish that our \emph{homotopy interleavings} and the metric they induce, the \emph{homotopy interleaving distance}, provide a notion of approximate weak equivalence that is very well behaved, relative to the needs of TDA.
+To obtain our results, we study how the metrics commonly used in TDA interact with the homotopy theory of diagrams of topological spaces.

+Our first and main application of homotopy interleavings is to formulate theorems about persistent homology directly on the level of filtered spaces, rather than on the level of barcodes.
+To explain, typical stability, inference, and approximation results for persistent homology assert that certain pairs of filtered spaces have barcodes which are similar.
+In many cases, one can use homotopy interleavings to strengthen such results to ones formulated directly on the level of filtered spaces.
+We consider several examples in this paper.
+Additional applications of homotopy interleavings in a similar spirit are given in our recent work \cite{blumberg2020stability} on the stability of density-sensitive bifiltrations constructed from metric data.

+As another application, we study the problem of obtaining a persistent Whitehead theorem using homotopy interleavings.
+We provide a counterexample to naive formulations of the result, and guided by this, present a weaker statement as a conjecture.
+Following the release of the first version of this paper, Lanari and Scoccola \cite{lanari2020rectification} have proven this conjecture under a mild additional assumption.

-In the remainder of the introduction, we state our main results and motivate them by explaining how the homotopy interleaving distance can be used to obtain a homotopy-theoretic strengthening of a fundamental stability result for the persistent homology of finite metric spaces.
+In the remainder of the introduction, we state our main results and discuss applications of homotopy interleavings in detail.